Icelycoool/budget_mita/README.md

 - Backend: Flask.
 - Frontend: React, Tailwind.
-- Database: PostregSQL.
+- Database: PostgreSQL.
-- API: restx(for the creating RESTful API endpoint), axios(for making http request to the api endpoibnts).
+- API: RESTx(for the creating RESTful API endpoint), Axios(for making http request to the api endpoibnts).

 ## Contributing and Feedback